 Today I thought I would share something quick and easy to do with your kiddies while the older kids are in school!
 I LOVE doing projects with my children, but simple crafts like preschool shape activities are also very necessary.
-Sometimes, all I have time to do is whip something together the entertain my my child for a little.
+Sometimes, all I have time to do is whip something together the entertain my child for a little while.
 Thus we have… shape animals!!

 This is a low prep activity that involves cutting up some paper 🙂 And maybe a little help forming and animal depending on the age of you child.
 The great thing is the craft is an all day, on again, off again, activity.
 The kiddies can make multiple animals if they want to, or just one and call it a day.